-No. Students who live in the cooperating school districts may also apply.
+No, students who live in cooperating school districts may also apply.
 The list of cooperating school districts is in the application brochure.

-How do I arrange an audition?In September of the 8th or 9th grade, students should inform their guidance counselor of their decision to audition so that an application can be completed.
+How do I arrange an audition?In September, as 8th or 9th graders, students should inform their guidance counselor of their decision to audition so that an application can be completed.
 Once the application is received, the student will receive information regarding the required documentation to be submitted.
 Once the information is submitted and it is deemed that the student meets the eligibility criteria, an audition is scheduled.
 Audition dates are determined by the location of the school the student is currently attending.

 How much does it cost to attend?CVPA is a St. Louis City public school, and there is no cost to attend; however, students are responsible for certain studio-specific expenses/purchases.
-For example, Dance students must provide their own dance shoes and rehearsal clothes; Instrumental students must provide their own instrument; Art students must provide their art supplies.
+For example, dance students must provide their own dance shoes and rehearsal clothes; Instrumental students must provide their own instruments; art students must provide their art supplies.
 Limited financial assistance may be provided in certain circumstances.

 How do I get tickets to events at CVPA?Tickets are generally available immediately prior to a performance at the Main Office and are for General Admission.

 I am interested in teaching at CVPA.
-To whom do I send my resume?Send all resumes and letters of intent to: Dr. Kacy Seals at the school address.
+To whom do I send my resume?Send all resumes and letters of intent to: Dr. Amy Phillips at the school address.

-If a student in not accepted in the 8th grade, can the audition be taken again in the 9th grade?Yes.
-We do admit students in the 10th grade, but fewer openings are available.
-It is not possible to apply for admission into the 11th or 12th grades.
+If a student is not accepted while they are in the 8th grade, can the audition be taken again when they are in the 9th grade?Yes, we do admit students for the 10th grade, but fewer openings are available.
+It is not possible to apply for admission for the 11th or 12th grades.

 What happens if a student is accepted into more than one studio major?Students must choose one; there are no dual majors.

-Are students allowed to change studio majors?NO, the program of studies is a four year program and as such, cannot be started over when a student changes their mind.
+Are students allowed to change studio majors?No, the program of study is a four-year program and, as such, cannot be started over when a student changes their mind.